slds-lmu/mbt_comparison/README.md

-# Interpretation of black box models using model-based tree models
+# Leveraging Model-based Trees as Interpretable Surrogate Models for Model Distillation
-This repository contains code, data and figures for the paper "Interpretation of black box models using model-based trees"
+This repository contains code, data and figures for the paper "Leveraging Model-based Trees as Interpretable Surrogate Models for Model Distillation"

     ├── R/
     |   ├── tree_splitting_slim.R               # Function to generate slim tree